Post-traumatic stress disorder: Management

+Combination therapy

-Reviews of studies have found that combination therapy (psychological and pharmacotherapy) is no more effective than psychological therapy alone.
+Most combination therapy (psychological and pharmacotherapy) does not seem to be more effective than psychological therapy alone, except for the possibility of using MDMA-assisted psychotherapy, which has limited evidence for efficacy.

+Canada regulates limited distribution of MDMA upon application to and approval by Health Canada.
+In Australia, it may be prescribed in the treatment of PTSD by specifically authorized psychiatrists.
+Although once considering MDMA as a "breakthrough therapy", the FDA rejected it for treating PTSD in 2024, citing trial design and safety concerns.

+According to some reviews, MDMA-assisted psychotherapy reduces PTSD symptoms compared with control therapies and demonstrates a generally tolerable safety profile; its applicability is tempered by small sample sizes and adverse effects.
+The possible therapeutic effects of MDMA may be overestimated due to participant unblinding and expectancy biases.

 Counselling

-The approaches with the strongest evidence include behavioral and cognitive-behavioral therapies such as prolonged exposure therapy, cognitive processing therapy, and eye movement desensitization and reprocessing (EMDR).
+The approaches with the strongest evidence include behavioral and cognitive-behavioral therapies such as prolonged exposure therapy, cognitive processing therapy (CBT), and eye movement desensitization and reprocessing (EMDR).
 There is some evidence for brief eclectic psychotherapy (BEP), narrative exposure therapy (NET), and written exposure therapy.

 A 2019 Cochrane review evaluated couples and family therapies compared to no care and individual and group therapies for the treatment of PTSD.
-There were too few studies on couples therapies to determine if substantive benefits were derived but preliminary RCTs suggested that couples therapies may be beneficial for reducing PTSD symptoms.
+There were too few studies on couples therapies to determine if substantive benefits were derived, but preliminary RCTs suggested that couples therapies may be beneficial for reducing PTSD symptoms.

-A meta-analytic comparison of EMDR and cognitive behavioral therapy (CBT) found both protocols indistinguishable in terms of effectiveness in treating PTSD; however, "the contribution of the eye movement component in EMDR to treatment outcome" is unclear.
+A meta-analytic comparison of EMDR and CBT found both protocols indistinguishable in terms of effectiveness in treating PTSD; however, "the contribution of the eye movement component in EMDR to treatment outcome" is unclear.
 A meta-analysis in children and adolescents also found that EMDR was as efficacious as CBT.

 Children with PTSD are far more likely to pursue treatment at school (because of its proximity and ease) than at a free clinic.